bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 ## Listing

 * Approval for the [Marketplace](https://www.bigcommerce.com/apps/) requires all fields listed in the Publishing Apps section (**Case Studies** and **Videos** are optional).
 * Listings should be well worded, cleanly formatted, and follow wording and image specifications.
 * App listing name should be restricted to only branding and not include taglines.

 ## Functionality

-* Apps must work as intended and can not conflict with BigCommerce functionality.
+* Apps must work as intended and cannot conflict with BigCommerce functionality.
 * Apps must use V3 endpoints in favor of V2 endpoints when feature parity exists.
 * Apps must serve all callback URLs over HTTPS.
 * Apps in the Marketplace must be[ multi-user enabled](https://developer.bigcommerce.com/api-docs/apps/guide/users).
-* Apps that process transactions or handle credit card data must pass a PCI Compliance review by BigCommerce’s security team.
+* Apps that process transactions or handle credit card data must pass a PCI Compliance review by BigCommerce's security team.
+New payment gateway app submissions may not be accepted for Marketplace review.
-* Apps that access the Checkout Content scope will also be subject to a security assessment by BigCommerce’s security team.
+* Apps that access the Checkout Content scope will also be subject to a security assessment by BigCommerce's security team.
+* Apps that modify the checkout experience must use the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/checkout-sdk).
 * Apps that add another marketplace or sales channel to a store should make use of the [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/guide/building-channel-apps) and follow [Channel App Requirements](https://developer.bigcommerce.com/api-docs/channels/guide/channel-app-requirements).
 * Apps that create orders in the BigCommerce store need to properly mark accurate order source, payment method, and other order details.

 ## Installation

 * Apps should be [single-click](https://developer.bigcommerce.com/api-docs/apps/guide/types#single-click) and use [OAuth flow](https://developer.bigcommerce.com/api-docs/apps/guide/auth) to authenticate.
-* Apps must respond to install [callback](https://developer.bigcommerce.com/api-docs/apps/guide/callbacks) with styled and branded HTML for the control panel iFrame; this content cannot be blank and must follow our user-interface constraints.
+* Apps must respond to install [callback](https://developer.bigcommerce.com/api-docs/apps/guide/callbacks) with styled and branded HTML for the control panel iframe; this content cannot be blank and must follow our user-interface constraints.
 Apps using [BigDesign](https://design.bigcommerce.com/components) are preferred.
 * Apps must store user tokens against the store hash, not the user's email address, to avoid problems with ownership changes and multiple user support.
 * Apps need to include options for new user registration as well as existing users.
 * Apps should autofill registration fields such as email address and store URL based on the store's information.